LucasSilbernagel/good-accessibility-example/README.md

 ## Description:

 A simple webpage that follows web accessibility best practices.
+This is the same project as https://github.com/LucasSilbernagel/bad-accessibility-example but with the accessibility issues fixed.

 ## Live Link